 Beaver Creek Valley State Park

-Beaver Creek Valley State Park is located in the hills of southeastern Minnesota near Caledonia.
+Beaver Creek Valley State Park (DNR website) is located in the hills of southeastern Minnesota near Caledonia.
 It’s located in a narrow, steep valley with a creek flowing through it.
 A small park with lovely natural areas, it’s not heavily developed.

 Carley State Park